vinyll/anywhere/README.md

 > To know what versions are available [refer to the github releases](https://github.com/vinyll/anywhere/releases).

+## Events

+### Getting informed when ready

+Any DOM node with `data-anywhere` attribute will dispatch an `update` event when ready.

+    var mydiv = document.querySelector('#mydiv');
+    mydiv.addEventListener('update', function(e) {
+      console.log('mydiv content was updated! new content:', e.detail);
+    }

+You can therefore be informed whenever the content has been updated.

+### Change the DOM on the run

+the `update()` event is available on all the DOM nodes where you apply `data-anywhere` attribute.

+Therefore you can force-update a refresh on the node to reload its content:

+    var mydiv = document.querySelector('#mydiv');
+    mydiv.attributes['data-anywhere'].value = 'other-github-file';
+    mydiv.update();

+This will load _other-github-file_ from Github and update mydiv with the content retrieved.

 ## Markdown conversion

 'Anywhere' uses [marked](https://github.com/chjj/marked) to convert Github's Markdown to HTML.